 If not correctly configured, the settings on the UEFI/EFI can interfere with the booting and installation from a USB or CD.
 Therefore, before you start the installation process, ensure that the settings have the correct configuration to not interfere with the process.

 Windows 10 requires quite a bit of memory space to install.
-If your PC hard or solid-state drive doesn’t have enough free space, you can’t install Windows 10 from a USB stick.
+If your PC’s hard or solid-state drive lacks free space, you can’t install Windows 10 from a USB stick.

-You need at least 16GB of free space to install the 32-bit version of the OS – the version is popular for tablets and the cheaper laptop models.
+You need at least 16GB of free space to install the 32-bit OS – the version is popular for tablets and cheaper laptop models.

 The 64-bit version will need at least 20GB of space.
 So, in addition to the 16GB, you might need an extra 10GB to transfer and support the file successfully.

 This corruption will lead to a failed Windows 10 installation.
 Unfortunately, it isn’t possible to modify an already corrupted bootable USB.
-In other words, you need to recreate the bootable USB from scratch.
+In other words, you need to recreate the bootable drive from scratch.

-Although Windows 10 runs in almost all hardware, including Atom-based tablets, it has minimum installation requirements to install successfully.
+Although Windows 10 runs on almost all hardware, including Atom-based tablets, it has minimum installation requirements to install successfully.

 The PC you’re trying to install the OS on needs a processor above 1 GHz (a RAM of 1GB for the 32-bit version and 2GB for the 64-bit version).
 Otherwise, the installation won’t be successful.

-If your PC USB port isn’t working, you obviously can’t install Windows 10 from the USB stick.
+You can’t install Windows 10 from the stick if your PC USB port isn’t working.
 This is because your computer won’t detect the device.

 If this doesn’t work, check your USB device drivers.
 The problem might have something to do with the drivers.